pi-kappa-devel/markets/README.md

   - The observable traded quantity variable (given by `Q` in this example’s simulated data).
-The demanded and supplied quantities are not observable, and they are identified either based on the market clearing condition or the short side rule.
+The demanded and supplied quantities are not observable, and they are identified either based on the market clearing condition or the short-side rule.

   - The price variable, which is named after `P` in the simulated data.